Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Show labels on layers/README.md

     * To use the text symbol, set the "symbol" key to the symbol's JSON representation using `AGSTextSymbol.toJson()`.
 5. Create a label definition from the JSON using `AGSLabelDefinition.fromJson()`.
 6. Add the definition to the feature layer's `labelDefinitions` array .
-7. Lastly, enable labels on the layer by setting its `labelsEnabled` property to true.
+7. Lastly, enable labels on the layer by setting its `labelsEnabled` property to `true`.

 ## Relevant API